MTxWL/trainings-meetups/README.md

 ## Open projects (pro bono)

-1. Open-Health-Data-Project

-Developed: in progress

-Cooperation with 61 developers

-Scope: Backend + database
+- Open-Health-Data-Project; Developed: in progress; Cooperation with 61 developers; Scope: Backend + database

 [More about](https://github.com/Open-Health-Data-Project)